Jardins des Grands-Moulins - Abbé-Pierre by *_* is licensed under CC BY 2.0.

 Biodiversity Benefits Accounting

 Phase 1 produced the Biodiversity Benefit Accounting Landscape Assessment, a critical review of existing relevant resources - from a wide range of scales and sectors - with implications for biodiversity benefit quantification in the water stewardship realm.
-Phase 2, developent of the BioBA methodology, is currently underway.

 Second Nature Team